safisher/discourse_create_user/README.md

-# discourse_create_user
+## discourse_create_user
-Create new users in Discourse
+### Create new users in Discourse

-This is a stand-alone Python script that will add users to a Discourse forum using the Discourse API.
+This is a set of Python scripts that will add users to a Discourse forum using the Discourse API.

 For help with the API see: https://docs.discourse.org